Car Seat Timelines: A Background on Car Seats for Your Baby

 An infant seat looks kind of like a bassinet.
 It’s a rear- facing seat for kids under 2.
 They often come with bases so you can easily use the car seat in multiple vehicles.

+What’s the next car seat after an infant car seat?
 Next up is the convertible car seat.
 The convertible car seat is rear facing, but converts (ha!
 See what I did there?) to face forward when the child is ready, between 2-4 years old.

 And once your child is big enough, they’re ready for a booster seat.
 There are a few different kinds- some have backs and others are backless booster seats.
 These seats prop your kids back and butt up so seat belts fit them properly.